What is a ridge augmentation?

 How is a ridge augmentation accomplished?

 A ridge augmentation is accomplished by placing bone graft material in the tooth socket.
 It is often done immediately after the tooth is removed to avoid the need for a second procedure later.
 Next, the gum tissue is placed over the socket and secured with sutures.
-Dr. Walzer, Dr. Sullivan, Dr. Hlousek, Dr. Jones or Dr. Chambers may choose to use a space-maintaining product over the top of the graft to facilitate new bone growth.
+Dr. Walzer, Dr. Sullivan, Dr. Hlousek, Dr. Jones, Dr. Chambers or Dr. Kufta may choose to use a space-maintaining product over the top of the graft to facilitate new bone growth.
 Once the socket has healed, the alveolar ridge can be prepared for dental implant placement.

 A ridge augmentation procedure is typically performed in Drs.
-Walzer, Sullivan, Hlousek, Jones and Chambers’s office under local anesthesia.
+Walzer, Sullivan, Hlousek, Jones, Chambers and Kufta’s office under local anesthesia.
 Some patients may also request sedative medication.